Uberi/University-Notes/MATH138/MATH138.md

 # 6/1/14

-Assignments are due every friday at 3:30pm.
+Assignments are due every Friday at 3:30pm.
 They are posted on LEARN.

 My own drop box is box 5, slot 12